 Punctuation is the traffic cop of writing.
 It directs your words and tells the reader when to slow down, speed up, when to stop, when to pause.
 Put the comma in the wrong place and you change the meaning of the sentence.
-Look at the famous: Let's eat, Grandma! vs Let's eat Grandma. (commas save lives)
+Look at the famous and hilarious: Let's eat, Grandma! vs. Let's eat Grandma. (commas save lives)

 3. Understand words

 A huge vocabulary isn't necessary, but words are subtle, and sometimes confusing.
 Their, there, and they're mean different things.
 Usually and often are not the same.
 Alright and alot are not words.
 All right and a lot are.
 Mark Twain's said it best: "The difference between the right word and the almost right word is the difference between lightning and a lightning bug.”

 If you don't know what tense you're using you won't know what form of the verb to use.
 Is it run, ran, runs?
 It'll also be difficult when talking about events that happened in the past, or refer to events coming up in the future.

 5. Understand subject/verb agreement

 You need to be able to clearly tell the reader what you're talking about.
 If they can't figure out your sentence, they'll be lost.

 Spell check is out there and it's vital, but there's so much it doesn't pick up.
 You don't have to be a great speller (I'm not) but you need to know the basic rules.
 That i before e thing, how to make a verb a gerund, the plural forms.